 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Chairman Tom Crowe called the April 26, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
+Chairman Steve AmRhein called the meeting to order at 6:30 p.m., and Michael Brelage kept minutes of the meeting.
 All members of the board were present.
-Also present was CEO Brett Abplanalp, Karen Forshee of DCREMC, and Shawn Matthews of DCREMC.
-Upon motion by Jason Barnhorst, seconded by Lawrence Young, and carried,… Continue reading.
+Also present was DCREMC CEO Brett Abplanalp and DCREMC staff members Eric Busch and Jeanne Loechle.
+Upon motion by Jason Barnhorst, seconded by Brian Scheidler, and carried, the agenda… Continue reading.

 When asked to use a No. 2 pencil, fill circles completely and make no stray marks on the form, these instructions are likely to bring back memories of school years when scantron technology was used for testing.
 Hoosier Energy’s Merom Generating Station’s Job Safety Observation Team is utilizing this technology in a new way.
 Using… Continue reading.